triplea-game/triplea/node-bb/README.md

 have to be the same port on the host machine.
 Docker maps the host machine port to the container port.
 1. Database (Redis/Mongo/Postgres) parameters *host* and *port* are referring to the address and port of the machine the database is running on.
+1. The *upload_path* parameter should not be used.
+If you set this parameter, you will need to update where inside the container your volume needs to mount.
+Depending on where you change that location too, you might have to edit the Dockerfile to create the directory.